Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond

 2000-2019

-In the year 2000, there were 109.5 million cellular phone subscribers.
-Also that year, cell phone design began to merge with PDAs in the Handspring VisorPhone.
+As the new millennium dawned, there were 109.5 million cellular phone subscribers.
+Also in 2000, cell phone design began to merge with personal digital assistants (PDAs) in the Handspring VisorPhone.
 In 2004, BlackBerry added full web browsing capabilities to its functionality.

 The first-generation iPhone was lauded for its sleek design and intuitive touchscreen.
 However, not everyone was on board.
 The review in Wired commented about the cell phone’s cost, saying that it “isn’t worth the money,” and Blackberry fans ridiculed its lack of a physical keyboard.

 Nevertheless, the launch of the iPhone paved the way to our current smartphone era.
-In 2013, smartphones overtook “dumb” phones worldwide.
-Android devices were popular with 52 percent of smartphone subscribers in 2013 using Android, 38 percent using iOS, and the remainder using another platform.
+In 2013, smartphones overtook “dumb” phone sales worldwide.
+Android devices were popular with 52 percent of smartphone subscribers in 2013 using the platform, 38 percent using iOS, and the remainder using another platform.

-As more people carried cell phones, payphones were no longer necessary.
-In 2014, fewer than 300,000 pay phones remained, and creative repurposing projects have converted phone booths into tiny art galleries, information booths and Wi-Fi routers.
-In 2017, 95% of Americans owned a mobile phone.
+As more people carried cell phones, payphones became less and less necessary as well.
+In 2014, fewer than 300,000 pay phones remained, and creative repurposing projects have converted phone booths into tiny art galleries, information booths and Wi-Fi® routers.
+By 2017, 95 percent of Americans owned a mobile phone.

-Because of quarantines, phone calls gained a new importance in keeping people connected.
+Because of COVID-19, phone calls gained a new, critical importance in keeping people connected.
 Providers saw the average call volume skyrocket and length of calls increase.
 Phone calls became a familiar touchstone amid social distancing, lack of gatherings, and concerns about well-being.

-It’s not just personal phone calls that spiked.
-There was also a growing shift to using phone calls in the workplace as a way to combat nonstop video conferencing and Zoom fatigue.
+Beyond the spike in personal phone calls, there was also a growing shift to using phone calls in the workplace to combat nonstop video conferencing and Zoom fatigue.
 The Wall Street Journal called it a “phone call renaissance.”